gabor-bata/presentations/Introduction-to-Groovy.md

 -----

-### ESSENTIAL GROOVY FEATURES - 5 / 5
+### Essential Groovy features - 5 / 5

-**ITERABLES** - Every object is iterable in Groovy, even if it was implemented in Java.
+**Iterables** - Every object is iterable in Groovy, even if it was implemented in Java.
 You can apply the following iterative object methods on them (this is not a complete list):

 Returns   | Purpose